-In addition, new draft rule 47A specifies that the reference service proposal must be drawn from the list of pipeline services and must be described having regard to the reference service factors.
-This amendment is also reflected in amendments to rule 48 and the omission of rule 101.
+In addition, draft rule 47A specified that the reference service proposal must be drawn from the list of pipeline services and must be described having regard to the reference service factors.
+This amendment was also reflected in amendments to rule 48 and the omission of rule 101.

-The Commission has also made a draft rule to require the regulator to determine one or more pipeline services to be reference services, having regard to the following factors:
+The draft rule also required the regulator to determine one or more pipeline services to be reference services, having regard to the following factors (the reference service factors):